Get the facts on different kinds of cancer surgery.

 Chemotherapy is difficult for people both physically and emotionally.
 One of the most common physical side effects of chemo is chemotherapy hair loss.

 One of the side effects of chemotherapy is fatigue.
 Some describe this cancer fatigue as paralyzing, but there are ways to combat exhaustion.

-It's not just lumps to look out for.
+It’s not just lumps you should be looking out for.